zonender/create-virtualbox-dev-box/how-to.md

 sudo reboot now
 ```

-- Go to the section: [SETUP GUEST ADDITIONS AND SHARED HOST FOLDER](#setup-guest-additions-and-shared-host-folder)
+- Then proceed to the section: [SETUP GUEST ADDITIONS AND SHARED HOST FOLDER](#setup-guest-additions-and-shared-host-folder)

+- Then proceed to the section: [SYSTEM CONFIGURATION](#system-configuration)

 - Done.